sserrato/Lanikea-AftiE/readme.md

 ## Project Overview
 Team CPS will create an app that will monitor and visually geo-locate Twitter mentions of user specified search terms in real time.

-This app will be utlilize Mongo, Express & Node.js on the backend along with JavaScript, JQuery, HTML5 & CSS on the front end.
+This app will utlilize Mongo, Express & Node.js on the backend along with JavaScript, JQuery, HTML5 & CSS on the front end.
 This app will be deployed on Heroku and use Modulus or Mongolab for the database.

+Further Node packages are to be determined.

 ![Alt Text](http://i.imgur.com/PI7eGyX.jpg?1)